Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

-The distinction between the two families (diagonal versus reflection) is visible in the literature (Franz\'en~\cite{franzen2004transfinite}; Smory\'nski~\cite{smorynski1985selfreference}) but is not explicitly codified as a named taxonomy.
-We adopt it here because the rhetorical cost of ambiguity is high: placing DP in the diagonal family overclaims structural content the construction does not have, while placing it in the reflection family captures exactly the ``internal inadequacy plus external license plus licensed reimport'' shape that Theorem~\ref{thm:structural-identity} identifies.
+Franz\'en's discussion of transfinite progressions and Smory\'nski's treatment of self-reference provide nearby background for the two strands separated here~\cite{franzen2004transfinite,smorynski1985selfreference}.
+The diagonal/reflection taxonomy is a label for that distinction.
+Ambiguity at this point would overstate the diagonal content: placing DP in the diagonal family overclaims structural content beyond what the construction carries, while placing it in the reflection family captures the ``internal inadequacy plus external license plus licensed reimport'' shape that Theorem~\ref{thm:structural-identity} identifies.